MatteoDM23/Tornados_app/README.md

 - sudo service postgresql stop

+Admin credentials are:
+- username: 'Admin User'
+- email: 'admin@railstutorial.org'
+- password: 'administrator'

-The app can be accessed on Heroku at the following link: https://peaceful-peak-81480.herokuapp.com/
+Alternatively, the app can be accessed on a Heroku host at the following link: https://peaceful-peak-81480.herokuapp.com/ .

-Login: demiurgo1984@gmail.com
-Password: secretpassword
+Feel free to sign up by providing a valid email and a password.

 This app was created by: Matteo De Michele